Active reading: how to become a better reader

 4. Paraphrase.
 Whenever a new concept seems a bit more complex to grasp, stop reading and try to paraphrase it using your own words.
 This will force you to assess your level of understanding.

 5. Use chunking.
-Break down the information down into smaller chunks to retain information more easily.
+Break the information down into smaller chunks to retain information more easily.

 6. Connect the dots.
 Try to actively connect prior to new information by making connections between the text and your personal experience or existing knowledge about the world.